splunk/docker-splunk/docs/EXAMPLES.md

 ```

 ## Create standalone with license
 Adding a Splunk Enterprise license can be done in multiple ways.
-Please review the following compose files below to see how it can be achieved, either with a license hosted on a webserver or with a license file as a direct mount.
+Review the following compose files below to see how it can be achieved, either with a license hosted on a webserver or with a license file as a direct mount.

-<details><summary>docker-compose.yml - license from URL</summary>
+<details><summary markdown='span'><code>docker-compose.yml</code> - license from URL</summary><p></p>

 ```yaml
 version: "3.6"